Avoiding Michigan Deer Collisions

 Filing Michigan Deer Collisions claims with your insurance company.

-Damage caused by an accident with deer or other animals is covered under comprehensive coverage of an automobile insurance policy.
+Damage caused by an accident with deer or other animals is covered under your comprehensive coverage of an automobile insurance policy.
 Average claims from Michigan deer accidents per claim for 2015-2016 was $3,995.08.